One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-There are almost an endless supply of trails in Rock Creek Park.
-I would recommend for families to start from the Nature Center and Planetarium for the Boulder Bridge Loop trail, one of the easiest hikes in Northwest DC.
+There is an almost endless supply of trails in Rock Creek Park.
+I would recommend that families start from the Nature Center and Planetarium for the Boulder Bridge Loop trail, one of the easiest hikes in Northwest DC.
 There are other great trails along the parkway, but I prefer the ones in the hills and away from the busy roads.

 Hike Details

-This DC hiking trail is not paved or stroller friendly.
-At the beginning there is a bit of a steep hill.
-We did not make it to the bridge on our first time, but will be back soon for the full 3-miles trek.
+This DC hiking trail is not paved or stroller-friendly.
+At the beginning, there is a bit of a steep hill.
+We did not make it to the bridge on our first time, but we will be back soon for the full 3-mile trek.

 Theodore Roosevelt Island